Moonlington/tabletopfloreblog/content/wiki/Important Information.md

 ### Banned Races

-There are a few races that are either overpowered or do not fit within the world of [[Ae'thar]].
+There are a few races that are either overpowered or do not fit within the world of [[Halcyon]].
 These are as follows.

 -   Aarakocra (Flight is overpowered at lvl 1)
 -   Simic Hybrid (...What even is it?)